crystal-lang/crystal-website/_posts/2026-07-10-releasing-execution-contexts.md

 The `preview_mt` compilation flag is still supported; using it reverts to the legacy, multi-threaded, preview scheduler.

-The `-Dpreview_mt -Dexecution_context` combo of flags is still supported, and won't revert to the legacy preview MT scheduler.
+The `-Dpreview_mt -Dexecution_context` combinaition of flags is still supported, and won't revert to the legacy preview MT scheduler.

 > [!WARNING]
 > You are heavily encouraged to upgrade to execution contexts because we can't